esp/esp-js/ReadMe.md

 ## Symptoms that you might be looking for a state management pattern

 * You are dealing with a large amount of state, complex screens with 20-200+ inputs, various workflows or maybe different representations of the same data.
-* Your state shifts in real time, and the real time changes trigger complex logic that needs processing.
+* Your state shifts in real time, with the real time changes triggering complex logic that needs processing.
 * You pass objects to other objects, observe these dependent objects for changes and you sync state amongst them.
 * You have a deep inheritance strategy amongst your objects.
 You may even mix in some strategies to further augment behaviour.